 The gNB-CU may initiate UE Context Release procedure toward the other signalling connections or other candidate gNB-DUs for this UE, if any.

 8.3.8.3 Abnormal Conditions

 If the ACCESS SUCCESS message refers to a context that does not exist, the gNB-CU shall ignore the message.

+8.3.x LTM Cell Change Notification